 Shower faucets look a bit different than a sink or tub faucet – the term refers to the package that includes a showerhead and a trim.
 When looking for a shower faucet, you’ll want to consider all the aspects you want in a showerhead (like the spray pattern, for example).
 This Delta Victorian Shower Faucet has five spray settings to fit whatever shower mood you’re in, from relaxing at-home spa day to post-rugby game power scrub.

-There are also combinations available from Delta that include tub and shower faucets – these come with a showerhead, trim, and tub spout.
+There are also combinations available from Delta’s bath collection that include tub and shower faucets – these come with a showerhead, trim, and tub spout.
 This Delta Trinsic Tub and Shower Faucet (pictured below) would go well with the Trinsic bathroom faucet highlighted in the previous section.
 It is made with brass and available in several finish options.
 It also contains several of Delta’s special features that we haven’t mentioned yet, like H2OKinetic Technology.
 This faucet set looks great and feels great with three full spray settings, and the fact that both the shower arm and shower flange are included makes for an extremely convenient purchase.
 Plus, it has back-to-back installation capability, and all the parts are replaceable from the front of the valve.

 What Makes Delta Faucets Special?

 Delta is known for its trend-setting designs, and with advanced technologies it is also known for producing high-quality, useful products.
 We mentioned a lot of those technologies in this article; here’s a quick list to summarize what each has to offer: